Knowing the differences between Medicare Advantage and Medigap, or Medicare Supplements, is crucial regarding your healthcare coverage benefits.

 Differences Between Medicare Advantage vs Medigap

 When Medicare was established in the 1960s, there was Medicare Part A for hospital coverage, and Part B for medical costs.
 Today, Parts A and B are referred to as “Original Medicare.”
-Original Medicare pays about 80 percent of medical costs.
+Original Medicare pays about 80 percent of medical costs after deductible are met.

-To avoid paying the rest out of pocket, Medicare beneficiaries can buy supplemental insurance that covers things that Medicare doesn’t.
+To avoid potentially needing to paying thousands of dollars out of pocket, Medicare beneficiaries can buy supplemental insurance that covers things that Medicare doesn’t.
 These policies, offered by private insurance companies, are known as Medicare Supplements.

 This plan is also known as Medicare Part C. These plans may offer more extensive coverage than Original Medicare.
-However, if you have a MA plan you can’t also have a supplement plan, you will need to select one or the other.
+However, if you have a Medicare Advantage plan, you can’t also have a supplement plan, you will need to select one or the other.

-- Like most employer-sponsored health insurance, Medicare Advantage vs Medigap plans have provider networks, and you’ll pay more if you use out of network doctors.
+Like most employer-sponsored health insurance, Medicare Advantage plans have provider networks, and you’ll pay more if you use out of network doctors, hospitals or DME suppliers.

-- Most plans include prescription drug coverage.
+Most plans include prescription drug coverage.
 If they don’t, you can sign up for a standalone Medicare Part D prescription plan.
 If you don’t sign up for Part D prescription drug coverage when you’re first eligible, you may be required to pay the Part D late enrollment penalty.

-- There are a variety of plans available.
-All offer at least the same coverage as Original Medicare.
+There are a variety of plans available.
+All offer at least the same basic coverage as Original Medicare.
 There may be a wide range of premium prices, deductibles andco-pays, but some coverage is better than no coverage.

-- You must be enrolled in Medicare Parts A and B to get a Medigap policy.
+You must be enrolled in Medicare Parts A and B to get a Medigap policy.
 You will need to continue paying your Part A and B premiums to avoid a lapse in coverage.

-- There are no provider networks.
+There are no provider networks.
 You can see any health care provider that accepts Medicare assignment.
 You will not need a referral and if you want a second opinion, then you get it.

-- It doesn’t cover prescription drugs, but you can get prescription drug coverage by enrolling in Medicare Part D. Your insurance agent will be able to tell you what prescriptions are covered, which require a deductible and which plan is best for you.
+It doesn’t cover prescription drugs, but you can get prescription drug coverage by enrolling in Medicare Part D. Your insurance agent will be able to tell you what prescriptions are covered, which require a deductible and which plan is best for you.

 Figuring Out Your Options